+Admission Status

-Admission Status: Your admission status is stated in the admission letter you received from Graduate Studies.
+Your admission status is stated in the admission letter you received from Graduate Studies.
 It is important for you to know your status and its implications.
 Applicants to post-baccalaureate study must file an application and be accepted to each program to be eligible to earn a degree, certificate, or credential.
 Retroactive admission and/or award of degree credential or certificate is prohibited for students who complete coursework in a program to which they have not been admitted.

+Contract/Conditional Admission

-Contract Admission: If you were admitted pending the receipt of official transcripts, you must submit your official transcripts to the Office of Graduate Studies by the census date of your first semester of enrollment.
-Failure to do so will result in your admission being rescinded and your registration canceled.
+If you were admitted pending the receipt of official transcripts, you must submit your official transcripts to the Office of Graduate Studies by the first day of classes of your first semester of enrollment.
+Failure to do so will result in a registration hold for your second term, delay disbursement of your financial aid, and may result in your admission being revoked.

+Provisional Admission

-Provisional Admission: If you were admitted before your undergraduate degree was earned or posted on your transcript, you must forward your transcript (with degree posted) to Graduate Studies before the census date of your first semester.
+If you were admitted before your undergraduate degree was earned or posted on your transcript, you must forward your transcript (with degree posted) to Graduate Studies before the first day of your first semester.
 If you do not do so, your admission will be canceled, you will be removed from the program, and will have to reapply for admission as a graduate student.
 Any units taken for post-baccalaureate credit will be lost.
 In accordance with University regulations, no more than 9 semester units or 12 quarter units of credit earned in unclassified standing may be used to demonstrate fitness to complete the program OR may be counted toward meeting the requirements for a graduate degree.

+Graduate Conditionally Classified

-Graduate Conditionally Classified: Your department may specify that you must complete specific prerequisites or other requirements.
+Your department may specify that you must complete specific prerequisites or other requirements.
 If you do not meet the conditions set for admission, you may be declassified from your program.

+Graduate Classified

-Graduate Classified: You have been admitted without conditions or have completed all conditions required at the time of admission.
+You have been admitted without conditions or have completed all conditions required at the time of admission.

+Post-baccalaureate Classified

-Post-baccalaureate Classified: You were admitted to earn a credential or a specialized certificate required for professional advancement.
+You were admitted to earn a credential or a specialized certificate required for professional advancement.
 You may not pursue or earn a master's degree in this status.
 To enter a master's degree program, you must formally apply via Cal State Apply and to the degree program.